 To prevent this from happening, finish eating at least two or three hours before you lay down for the night.
 This will give your body more of a chance to digest your food so that it won't come back up while you are horizontal.
 It is also a good idea to finish your meal with a tall glass of water.

 The next thing you can do to prevent heartburn is lose weight.
 If you have extra fat stored around your abdominals, it can make it easier for bile to be pushed up into your esophagus.
 Choose healthy foods, exercise frequently, and drop pounds to keep acid reflux at bay.
+If your heartburn seems to be a constant problem, it might be a good idea to check out the Anti Inflammation Diet Guidelines.

 A few foods to avoid in your daily diet are soda (and other carbonated drinks), alcohol, caffeine, sugar, chocolate, peppermint, vinegar, fattening foods, and spicy foods.
 These are common triggers for acid reflux and reducing them may also reduce that burning feeling.
 Eliminating milk and yogurt from your plate can also make a big difference.